MattiaFailla/classet/README.md

-# weschool
+# classet
-Web version of the weschool portal
+Web version of the classet portal